 What hurt the most?

-“The fact that he was never found and I couldn’t grieve him.
+“The fact that he was never found and that I couldn’t grieve for him.
 We go to Ground Zero.
 He’s somewhere down there.”

 How do you feel seeing the images on TV, for example today?

-“I can’t watch: I see them in my head everyday.
+“I can’t watch: I see them in my head every day.
 When other people talk about it, they don’t realize what I felt: for some people it’s history, for me it’s a personal matter.
-I would ever forget.
+I would never forget.
 You can’t forget something like that.”

 Do you go to Ground Zero every September 11th?